nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>finds the student they wish to add contacts of next-of-kins for (UC02)</u>
-2. User requests to add contacts of next-of-kins of the student in the list
+2. User sends a request to AddressBook to add contacts of next-of-kins of the student in the list
 3. AddressBook adds the contacts and updates the list of contacts

    Use case ends.